roypriyanka7/Skoda_Used_Car_Analysis/README.md

 <h4> Main Objective: </h4>

 *  Visualize the relation between various features of the dataset.
-*  Explaining the plots used in this eda.
+*  Explore & explain the plots used in this eda.

 <h4> Plots used: </h4>